 Make Sure You Are Budgeting

-Budgeting is one of the biggest tools to managing your money properly.
+Budgeting is one of the most valuable tools to managing your money properly.
 When you are single, it is easy to justify not creating a budget.
 Your expenses are straightforward and if you pay your bills what does it matter when and how you spend your money?

-However, your budget can help you find areas you can cut back on spending to put more money toward savings or debt.
-Make your income a tool, and budget effectively.
-This does not mean you should not have fun, but determine how much you can afford to spend while working on your financial plan and stick to that amount.
+However, your budget can help you find areas you can cut back on spending to put more money toward savings or paying off debt.
+Make your income a tool by budgeting effectively.
+This does not mean you should deprive yourself and never have any fun.
+Rather, determine how much you can afford to spend while working on your financial plan and stick to that amount.